hemorej/kirby-foundation/README.md

 ### Adding your license code

-After you've purchased a license for Kirby, please add your license code to site/config/config.php:
+After you've purchased a license for Kirby, please add your license code to `site/config/config.php`:

     c::set('license', 'put your license code here');

 ### URL Rewriting

-If you are not allowed to have your own .htaccess file or to use mod_rewrite, go to `site/config/config.php` and search for the part where you can switch off url rewriting.
+If you are not allowed to have your own `.htaccess` file or to use mod_rewrite, go to `site/config/config.php` and search for the part where you can switch off url rewriting.

 ## Installing the theme